-DACHER KELTNER: So when you when you read this and self-compassion letter and you took in his voice and it put it to work what happened?
+DACHER KELTNER: So when you when you read this and self-compassion letter and you took in his voice and it put it to word what happened?
 How did it make you feel?

-STEVEN CFIZRA: Well I’ll say that when I wrote it I turned everything off.
+STEVEN CZIFRA: Well I’ll say that when I wrote it I turned everything off.
 So it was pretty academic.

 DACHER KELTNER: What things are you turning off to get through the prose?
 The recording, then I felt some I felt some emotional stirrings.
 I did imagine that someone, as I mentioned Larry, just shows up you know he’s the little angel on my shoulder and I don’t really have a devil on the other shoulder.
 I am the devil.
 And so it’s just Larry.
 That’s all I got.

 DACHER KELTNER: You know when you engage in these self-compassion practices you get a sense of where you are connected the larger humanity.
 Did those kind of f thoughts move through your mind?
 Just taking an easier look at your past failures or sensing a deeper connection to kindred spirits?